pouyarezaei/simpleinterpreter/README.md

 ANTLR takes as input a grammar that specifies a language and generates as output source code for a recognizer of that language.
-While Version 3 supported generating code in the programming languages Ada95, ActionScript, C, C#, Java, JavaScript, Objective-C, Perl, Python, Ruby, and Standard ML,[1] the current release at present only targets Java, C#, C++,[2] JavaScript, Python, Swift, and Go.
+While Version 3 supported generating code in the programming languages Ada95, ActionScript, C, C#, Java, JavaScript, Objective-C, Perl, Python, Ruby, and Standard ML, the current release at present only targets Java, C#, C++, JavaScript, Python, Swift, and Go.
 A language is specified using a context-free grammar expressed using Extended Backus–Naur Form (EBNF).

 #### What is antlr output ?